-Today, there are many software companies releasing software tools designed to manage a business.
+Today, there are many software tools designed to manage various aspects of a business.

 One of the most commonly encountered business software is a CRM.

 CRM, which stands for customer relationship management is a type of software that is widely known and used by many companies.
 It can be more specifically defined as a database of a company's customers – one that maintains up-to-date information, such as their latest interactions with the company, and provides unified visibility of such data for a CRM's multiple users.

 PRM, or partner relationship management, is another type of software used by companies with partner programs, which are established for facilitating the execution of their channel sales.
 They would use a PRM to manage all the data they have on their channel partners (i.e. data on sales activities being carried out by those partners) as well as for training and certifications for those partners, enabling partners with information, providing support to partners and more.

 Both are common software tools used to assist in managing a business and with such close abbreviations, many people are unsure of how the two differ.

 - Customer Relationship Management, CRM, is for managing the data you have on your customers

 - Partner Relationship Management, PRM, is mainly for managing your activities with partners (channel sales partners)

 But, we’re here to break it down for you even further: